 Toddlers can react so emotionally to falling over or scraping their leg.
 It’s natural then to want to reassure them that they’re okay.
 But if your little ones are like mine, doing this can sometimes result in them wailing more as they feel the need to communicate with me that they really ARE HURT!

-While you don’t want to make a molehill out of an ant hill, simply acknowledging it hurts by saying something like,”I know it’s owie” and then slapping a band aid on, can help to defuse their tears.
+While you don’t want to make a mountain out of a molehill, simply acknowledging it hurts by saying something like,”I know it’s owie” and then slapping a Band-Aid on, can help to defuse their tears.